 The gathering is a place named “borderless bar.”
 About 20 groups of people participate each time, divided into several discussion tables, talking in a relaxed atmosphere with some drinks, light meals, and snacks.
 The topics are not limited to dementia, but we feel that conversations at places where people with dementia gather are full of suggestions of those topics, in casual scenes of daily life and the handle of everyday tasks.
 Recently there are more conversations about how to use smartphones and apps.
 For example, at one table, they practice how to use the voice recognition function of the smartphone, at another table, they get information about a sleeping management app they could use to take care of one part of their physical condition, and so on.

 We created an online gathering place, and we feel it has great benefits.
 With the acquisition of online tools, we are becoming more proactive in learning and gathering information.
 Before that, when collecting information from the internet and other sources, there was a lot of wrong and negative information.
 The greatest benefit of having an online tool was to discern and learn from this information by people passively being exposed to it.

-On the other hand, it is hard to feel the rich peer support in online gatherings as in the in-person gatherings.
+On the other hand, it is hard to feel the rich peer support in online gatherings as in-person gatherings.
 It is our biggest challenge, but we are hoping to coordinate both online and in-person meetings, understand the strengths of each one, and expect to develop organic cooperation.
 [Fig. 4]

 Besides meetings, we receive requests from local governmental bodies and companies, and we conduct conferences and seminars where people with dementia share their experiences.
 [Fig. 5] There were requests from companies wanting to hear the opinions and experiences of people with dementia.
 We not only accept requests, but we also create and broadcast content (online seminars, podcasts, etcetera) from people of the community where they express their thoughts and experiences.